act65/masters-thesis/abstraction/complexity/README.md

  - Explore the loss surface of a linear RL problem and explore how it gets transformed under an abstraction
  - Frame as finding a set of spanning edge types for a graph. (?)

+### Computational complexity
+(problem is that for computational complexity, the details of the algol become important. when analysing approximation bounds we dont have to consider how to find the approximations...)

+MPD + GPI.

+- Need to show how quickly the evaluations converge (possibly under a non-stationary policy).
+- Need to show that updating $\pi$ with an $\epsilon$ accurate V yeilds some expected step size.
+- Need to show these converge.

+MDP + PG.

+-

 ## References

 - [Towards a Unified Theory of State Abstraction for MDPs](http://anytime.cs.umass.edu/aimath06/proceedings/P21.pdf)